mikamautnerrohde/researchproject/Research Project Manual.md

 External assessor (also: co-assessor) | <ul><li>Holds a doctoral degree. <li>Must have relevant domain knowledge to assess the final report (e.g. on the methodology or research topic). </ul> | <ul><li>Grades final report.</li></ul>
 Examiner | <ul><li>Can be either the internal assessor or the external assessor. <li>Must be employed at UvA. <li>Must hold doctoral degree.</ul> | <ul><li>Submits the final grade.<li>Guarantees validity of the grade.</li></ul>

+## Phases of the Research Project

+The Research Project goes through several phases:

+1. In the first month, the student registers the Research Project via www.datanose.nl/#yourprojects, reads relevant literature and formulates research questions, hypotheses and an appropriate design.
+This results in a Research Proposal, which the students submits via the online form at Datanose.nl within one month of registering

+the project.
+See page 8

+for more information on the Research Proposal.

+2.

+In the subsequent m

+onths, the student will acquire and/

+or

+analyze

+the data relevant to the Research

+Project.
+At some convenient time within this phase, the student will have a Midterm Evaluation to

+discuss progress and mutual satisfaction of t

+he student and supervisor

+.
+See page 8

+for more

+information about the Midterm Evaluation.

+3.

+In the final month of the project (or earlier if

+the supervisor

+deems

+this appropriate), the student

+will draft a re

+port on the conducted research, on which the supervisor provides feedback.
+This draft

+should be as definitive as possible, so that meaningful feedback can be given.

+Based on the feedback

+on

+this draft, the student

+will submit a final version to Datanose.nl

+, which will be graded

+by co

+-

+assess

+or and examiner

+.
+See page 7

+for more information about grading.

+In this phas

+e, the student will also give an oral presentation about the Research Project, during a

+meeting at which at least the

+internal supervisors are present

+, but preferably

+in front of the

+research group

+.
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJHTHdUTkZqWEYwNHZybzN5Ijp7In